jsyr/blackadder/README.md

 # blackadder
-A light version of blackadder ICN stack, including only core components that I wrote once upon a time.
+A light version of blackadder ICN stack, including only core components that I wrote once upon a time:
-Some code written by others will be acknowledged
+--the actual ICN stack
+--C++ library
+--Topology Manager
+--deployment tool (+some code from Dimitris)
+--sample applications
+--some fountain coding stuff